SFULibrary/islandora_rest_ingester/README.md

 #### Writing plugins

 The ingester looks for plugin files in the `includes` directory.
 Each plugin file is a PHP class file named `[classname].plugin.php` and if found, instantiate the plugin's class.
-Each plugin class has one required method, -execute() and inherits the current object directory, Monolog logger, and Commando command.
-See `includes/Example.plugin.php` and 'includes/CreateModsStub.plugin.php` for examples.
+Each plugin class has one required method, `execute()`, and inherits the current object directory, Monolog logger, and Commando command.
+See `includes/Example.plugin.php` and `includes/CreateModsStub.plugin.php` for examples.

 ### Sample content